0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 They provide the infrastructure for wages, health care, perks, and even define when, where, and who people socialize with.
 The corporation is the predominant institution that organizes society.
 The rise of corporate sociality is built upon the graveyard of community.
-The ideal worker in the Age of the Autonomous Spectacle is the knowledge worker, the self-starter, whose primary task is to produce one's own psyche: an
+The ideal worker in the Age of the Autonomous Spectacle is the knowledge worker, the self-starter, who has paid for their own training and whose primary task is to produce their own psyche: an
 <span className="note"><small>The achievement-subject refers to individuals who have transitioned from being obedience-subjects in a disciplinary society to entrepreneurs of themselves in an achievement society.
 These individuals are driven by a task-oriented compulsion towards constant productivity, self-improvement, and overachievement.
 They are guided by a positive social milieu that emphasizes "Yes, we can".
 This condition ultimately leads to anxiety, exhaustion, burnout, and depression (Han 2015).</small>achievement-subject</span>[^han]
 who is expected to have little inputs and produce maximum outputs, with little management, and produce surplus value that consistently goes beyond 'meets expectations'.